SingleFaceToIndustry/SFTI-repository/README.md

 This template is being implemented by Unimaze Software with feedback from the FUT Technical Committee of Icelandic Standards, which is a member of the European standards organizations CEN, CENELEC and ETSI as well as the international standards organizations ISO and IEC.

 Common language files were derived and adapted from the work of SFTI in Sweden and OIOUBL in Denmark.
+Layout and visual appearance was inspired from the work of Fjársýsla Ríkisins (Financial Authoritiy of Iclendn) and Icelandic Standards.

+As part of the POOL-TSPs project and during its duration, the work been co-financed by the European Commission through its [2017 CEF Telecom Call ? eInvoicing (CEF-TC-2017-3)](https://ec.europa.eu/inea/en/connecting-europe-facility/cef-telecom/apply-funding/2017-cef-telecom-call-einvoicing-cef-tc-2017-3).

 ## Objectives
 The implementation of this template aims to: